Mevia/slate/source/index.html.md

 * delete/:id

 ## Recipients
-A recipient is a reciever of notifications and flags.
+A recipient is a receiver of notifications and flags.
 A prescription can have several.
 Easiest to think of as a contact in a contact list.

 > Example fetch payload (for GET v2/recipients)